A simple dialogue to switch image syntax between markdown/html and losslessly resize images

 With image syntax set to HTML, you can resize the image by Percentage (default) or Absolute size.

-Enter the desired image size (in percentage or pixels) and click OK, and the plugin will populate the clipboard with the new image syntax (HTML syntax with the specified width/height).
-You can then paste to overwrite the original image embed with the new one.
+Enter the desired image size (in percentage or pixels) and click OK, and the plugin will automatically update the image embed with the new image syntax.